opensearch-project/opensearch-migrations/MetadataMigration/docs/DESIGN.md

 Transformations:
    Index:
-      ERROR - IndexMappingTypeRemoval is Unsupported on Index `logs-181998` "Split on multiple mapping types is not supported""
+      ERROR - IndexMappingTypeRemoval is Unsupported on Index `logs-181998` "No multi type resolution behavior declared"" Index Template:
-   Index Template:
-      ERROR - IndexMappingTypeRemoval is Unsupported on Index Template `daily_logs` "Split on multiple mapping types is not supported"
+      ERROR - IndexMappingTypeRemoval is Unsupported on Index Template `daily_logs` "No multi type resolution behavior declared"
    DEBUG - 6 transformations did not apply, add --`full` to see all results

 Result:
    2 migration issues detected

 Issues:
-   IndexMappingTypeRemoval is Unsupported on Index `logs-181998` "Split on multiple mapping types is not supported"" IndexMappingTypeRemoval is Unsupported on Index Template `daily_logs` "Split on multiple mapping types is not supported"
+   IndexMappingTypeRemoval is Unsupported on Index `logs-181998` "No multi type resolution behavior declared"" IndexMappingTypeRemoval is Unsupported on Index Template `daily_logs` "No multi type resolution behavior declared"
 ```
 ### Exclude incompatible rolling logs indices